cdisdero/CRDKeychain/README.md

 - [License](#license)

 ## Overview
-I recently had a need to create a way to access the macOS and iOS keychain from within a Swift-based app I was developing.
+I recently had a need to create a way to access the Apple keychain from within a Swift-based app I was developing.
 Although there are several comprehensive libraries out there for this very purpose, I found that they were fairly complex and involved a lot of code.
 I needed something that was small and compact and easy to add to any project, just by dropping in a few files.
-I decided to create my own as a cocoa framework and cocoapod that will work in both macOS and iOS Swift-based projects.
+I decided to create my own as a cocoa framework and cocoapod that will work with a consistent interface across iOS, macOS, watchOS, and tvOS Swift-based projects.

 ## Requirements
-- iOS 9.0+ / macOS 10.11+
+- iOS 9.0+ / macOS 10.11+ / watchOS 3.0+ / tvOS 9.0+
 - Xcode 8.2+
 - Swift 3.0+

 ## Installation
-You can use this code library in your project by simply adding these files from the **Shared** folder to your macOS or iOS Swift project:
+You can use this code library in your project by simply adding these files from the **Shared** folder to your Swift project:

 - CRDKeychain.swift
   * This file defines the CRDKeychain object and the methods for getting, setting, and removing entries from the keychain.